trustnote-org/rust-trustnote/README.md

 [![Build Status](https://travis-ci.org/trustnote/rust-trustnote.svg?branch=master)](https://travis-ci.org/trustnote/rust-trustnote)

-Core re-implementation of TrustNote using Rust, currently it connects to the TrustNote testnet only.
+Re-implementation of TrustNote using Rust, currently it connects to the TrustNote testnet only.

 # Getting Started